MicrosoftLearning/mslearn-ai-studio/Instructions/05-Finetune-model.md

 1. Navigate to the **Models + endpoints** page under the **My assets** section, using the menu on the left.
 1. Select the **+ Deploy model** button, and select the **Deploy base model** option.
-1. Deploy a `gpt-4` model, which is the same type of model you used when fine-tuning.
+1. Deploy a `gpt-4` model of the same version you selected when fine-tuning.

 > **Note**: If your current AI resource location doesn't have quota available for the model you want to deploy, you will be asked to choose a different location where a new AI resource will be created and connected to your project.